 We floated over snow capped mountains and deep deep valleys where those rogue clouds looked like sticky candy floss.

-But as we approached Castlegar – which due to the mountainous terrain is considered to have one of the most challenging approaches of any North American commercial airport with ‘no possibility of a straight-in approach’ – the candy floss clouds dissolved and we made our final descent down the narrow valley where you could virtually touch the passing tree tops that hugged the vertical sides… before turning to miss the mountain range perpendicularly ahead of us.
+But as we approached Castlegar – which due to the mountainous terrain is considered to have one of the most challenging approaches of any North American commercial airport with ‘no possibility of a straight-in approach’ – the candy floss clouds dissolved and we made our final descent down the narrow valley where you could virtually touch the passing tree tops that hugged the vertical sides… and we happily turned on cue to miss the mountain range perpendicularly ahead of us.

 2. In the Middle – There was a Greyhound

-After a superb week in Nelson (blog posts of fat tire biking and snow-shoeing at Whitewater to follow) I was ready to leave Castlegar, which I had since discovered is colloquially referred to as ‘Cancelgar’.
+After a superb week in Nelson (blog posts of fat tire biking and snow-shoeing at Whitewater to follow) I was ready to leave Castlegar, which I discovered during my stay is colloquially referred to as ‘Cancelgar’.

 The alternatives were limited –